gurki/dispin/README.md

 - all masked pixels (a.k.a. holes) should now have meaningful values assigned <br>

 #### Runtime
+All tests were performed on a _320x240_ greyscale image.
 - _sharpen edges_ -> _linear interpolation_ -> _median filter_: **4.168ms**

 ## Timeline